redLikely to cause

 Pbt (persistent Bioaccumulative Toxicant), priority red

-PBT (Persistent Bioaccumulative Toxicant) – Does not break down readily from natural processes, accumulates in organisms concentrating as it moves up the food chain, and is harmful in small quantities.
+PBT (Persistent Bioaccumulative Toxicant) – Harm in small quantities while not breaking down readily from natural processes, accumulating in organisms, and concentrating as it moves up the food chain.

 Reproductive Harm, priority orange